anthonypanzz/devops-IaC-cloudformation-project/README.md

 # Conclusion
-This README outlines the necessary steps for deploying a high-availability web application using CloudFormation.
+This article outlines the necessary steps for deploying a high-availability web application using CloudFormation.
 The infrastructure includes networking resources, EC2 instances in an Auto Scaling group, an Application Load Balancer, and an S3 bucket for static content.
 CloudFormation templates, security group configurations, and automation scripts are provided to facilitate the creation and deletion of the entire infrastructure.

 ## Spin up instructions
 1. change directory (cd) to starter root